USAP PROJECT B-195-M

 Project Leaders

-PAUL A. CZIKO is an evolutionary biologist, tinkerer, scientific diver and the Principal Investigator of the project B-195-M at McMurdo Station, Antarctica.
+PAUL A. CZIKO is an evolutionary biologist, tinkerer, scientific diver and was the Principal Investigator of the project B-195-M at McMurdo Station, Antarctica.
 Though he has varied interests, Paul primarily studies the physiology and ecology of Antarctic fishes, including the evolution of their freezing avoidance strategies.
 He led the development and deployment of the McMurdo Oceanographic Observatory primarily in order to better understand the environmental context in which these fishes evolved.
 He has completed eight seasons in Antarctica and nearly 200 dives under the ice in Antarctica.
 Paul led this project as a Research Assistant Professor at the University of Oregon, Eugene, USA.

-ARTHUR L. DEVRIES is the Co-Principal Investigator of the project and one of the most deployed Antarctic scientists ever.
+ARTHUR L. DEVRIES was the Co-Principal Investigator of the project and one of the most deployed Antarctic scientists ever.
 He began his Antarctic career in 1961 and has travelled to Antarctica more than 50 times for scientific research.
 With his discovery of antifreeze proteins in Antarctic fishes in the 1970s, he opened an entirely new field of research into the physiology of cold adaptation and freezing avoidance.
 He has published extensively on polar fish freezing avoidance strategies over the last 50 years.
 He is Professor Emeritus at the University of Illinois, Urbana-Champaign, USA.

 Project Personnel